arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/docker-container/content.md

 ## Overview

-[Docker](http://docker.com) Is a platform full of applications, called containers as they are an isolated solution and don't depend on your environment.
+[Docker](http://docker.com) Is a platform full of applications, called containers.
+Containers are isolated solutions and thus they don't have to depend on your environment.
+Making them portable and consistent throughout development, testing and production.

 You can download, install, use and share applications in the form of containers.
-The page where you can find all the available containers is hub.docker.com
+You can find all the available containers on the [hub.docker.com](hub.docker.com) page.

-In this tutorial we will show step-by-step how to install, run and remove the [Hello-World Container](https://hub.docker.com/_/hello-world)
+In this tutorial we will go through the steps of how to install, run and remove the [Hello-World Container](https://hub.docker.com/_/hello-world)

 ## Goals